senarvi/senarvi.github.io/_posts/2015-12-09-the-fundamental-measures-in-information-theory-and-probability-theory.md

 We can easily see that the perplexity of a fair coin is 2 (we are “two ways perplexed” about the outcome of the random process).

+Confusingly, entropy is sometimes said to measure how much information the outcome of a random variable contains.
+We use the term self-information to denote the information content of the outcome of a random variable.
+Thus entropy is the expected value of self-information.
+The self-information in a probabilistic event depends only on the probability of the event:

+<div>$$
+I(X=x) = -log_2(p(x))
+$$</div>

+For example, when tossing a fair coin, the probability that the outcome is head is 0.5, so the self-information of that event is <span>$-log_2(0.5) = 1$</span>.
+The event “head” is said to carry 1 bit of information.